Black Tusk (band): History

-Black Tusk was formed in January 2005, when its members were all living on the same street.
-Andrew Fidler (guitars, vocals) previously played bass in Unpersons and later founded the independent record label Hyperrealist Records.
-With the dissolution of Fidler's and Jonathan Athon's (bass, vocals) crust punk band, as well as James May's (drums, vocals) street punk band, Fidler and Athon went down the street to May's house and asked him if he wanted to play with them.
-During the next few days, they jammed continuously, and within a few months they had recorded their debut extended play When Kingdoms Fall, which was released via Wrecked Signal.
+Black Tusk began in late 2004 and early 2005, when its members were all living on the same street in Savannah.
+Guitarist Andrew Fidler previously played bass in Unpersons and later became a part-owner of independent label Hyperrealist Records.
+Fidler and bassist Jonathan Athon were in a crust punk band called HammÜrd Shit, while drummer James May was in a street punk band named The Bricks.
+After the dissolution of both groups, Fidler and Athon went down the street to May's house and asked him if he wanted to play music with them.
+They jammed during the next few days and began touring together within a few months.
+In January 2005, Black Tusk recorded their debut extended play, When Kingdoms Fall, which was released by Wrecked Signal Records.
+It was produced by Phillip Cope, who would work on many of their early recording sessions.